puppetlabs-seteam/workshop_deploy/README.md

 You need the `--user centos` option for Bolt since CentOS instances in AWS must be accessed via the `centos` user.
 The plan is configured to elevate to `root` for the steps on the AWS instance, and therefor must *not* be called with the `--run-as` parameter.

 Optionally, you can move the parameters into a Bolt params file, which makes it easier to preconfigure support for multiple regions.
-A Bolt params file is in JSON format and looks like this for the *workshop_deploy* Plan:
+A Bolt params file is in JSON format and looks like this for the `workshop_deploy` Plan:
 ```
 {
 "bastion": true,
 "awsregion": "eu-west-3",
 "awsuser": "kevin",
 "github_user": "kreeuwijk",
-"github_pwd": "password",
+"github_pwd": 'password',
 "nodes": "35.180.221.85"
 }
 ```